BshoterJ/FigLang2020-Sarcasm-detection/README.md

 # Sarcasm-detection

-Sarcasm detection is the second shared task of [FigLang2020](https://sites.google.com/view/figlang2020/shared-tasks)
+Sarcasm detection is the second shared task of [FigLang2020](https://sites.google.com/view/figlang2020/shared-tasks) ,co-located with ACL 2020

 For more information about the shared task and to participate visit [CodaLab site](https://competitions.codalab.org/competitions/22247#learn_the_details-overview)

 ## Dataset

-**Training data** can be download in [Github](https://github.com/EducationalTestingService/sarcasm)
+**Training data** can be downloaded in [Github](https://github.com/EducationalTestingService/sarcasm)

 - ***label*** : `SARCASM` or `NOT_SARCASM`
 - ***response*** :  the sarcastic response, whether a sarcastic Tweet or a Reddit post